 Cheap, Creative Security:

-1. Use a Simple Gun Lock to Secure your equipment.
-The loop of a cable-style gun lock is perfect for hooking a saddle to saddle rack via D-ring or camping equipment to a trailer rack.
+1. Use a Simple Trigger Lock to Secure your equipment.
+The loop of a trigger lock is perfect for hooking a saddle to saddle rack via D-ring or camping equipment to a trailer rack.
 Save time searching for keys by simply hanging the key nearby but out of sight.